Andy Flower: Playing career

 Flower was born in Cape Town, South Africa, and starting from his high school days at Oriel Boys' High School and Vainona High School played most of his career alongside his younger brother Grant Flower.
-He is considered to be one of the best wicket-keeper batsmen of all time, alongside players such as Adam Gilchrist, Kumar Sangakkara and Jeff Dujon.
+He is considered to be one of the best wicket-keeper batsmen of all time, alongside players such as MS Dhoni, Adam Gilchrist, Kumar Sangakkara and Jeff Dujon.
 Flower made his international debut in a One Day International against Sri Lanka at New Plymouth, New Zealand, in the 1992 Cricket World Cup.
 A good player of spin, he made 550 runs in a Test series against India in 2000/01.
 This tally came in just four innings and he was only dismissed twice.
 He is one of the few players to score a century on ODI debut and became the first player ever to score a century on ODI debut in a World Cup match.

 Flower played 63 Test matches for Zimbabwe, scoring 4,794 runs at an average of 51.54 and taking 151 catches and 9 stumpings, and 213 One Day Internationals, scoring 6,786 runs at an average of 35.34 and taking 141 catches and 32 stumpings.
 He holds the Zimbabwean records for the most Test career runs, the highest Test batting average, and most ODI career runs.

 His aggregate score of 341 in the first Test against South Africa in 2001 is the second highest ever by a batsman on the losing side.

 Andy Flower is also the only player to score an ODI hundred on debut in a world cup match.
 He also has the record for the most matches (149) to score his second ODI ton after scoring a century on debut, when he did it in only in his 150th ODI.